Knee Replacement Recovery Week by Week: What to Expect (0–12 Weeks)

 Hospital Day 0–1

-- Mobility: Stand and walk with a walker; begin physio the same day as advised.
+- Mobility: Stand and walk with a walker; begin physio as advised (often Day 0 or Day 1).

-- Pain & swelling: Ice 15–20 min several times/day; elevate ankle above heart; scheduled pain meds as prescribed.
+- Pain & swelling: Ice 15–20 min several times/day; elevate ankle above heart; use prescribed pain meds.

-- Circulation: Ankle pumps, foot circles; wear stockings; take blood thinners if prescribed.
+- Circulation: Ankle pumps, foot circles; compression stockings; blood thinners if prescribed.

-- Wound care: Keep dressing clean/dry; follow instructions for showering (often 24–48 hrs with waterproof dressing).
+- Wound care: Keep dressing clean/dry; many allow showering after 24–48 hours with a waterproof dressing—follow your surgeon’s instructions.

 Week 1

-- Walking: Short walks every 1–2 hours while awake.
+- Walking: Short, frequent walks every 1–2 hours while awake.

-- Exercises: Quad/hamstring sets, heel slides, straight‑leg raises (if safe), knee extension hangs, gentle knee bends.
+- Exercises: Quad/hamstring sets, heel slides, straight‑leg raises (if safe), knee extension hangs.

 - ROM target: ~0–70°–80°; prioritize full extension (straight knee).

-- Pain plan: Take meds on schedule; ice/elevate after exercises.
+- Pain plan: Take medicines on schedule; ice/elevate after exercises; hydrate and consider a stool softener if using opioids.

 Week 2